Ride2Rail/incentive-provider/README.md

 incentive-provider    |  * Running on http://172.18.0.4:5000/ (Press CTRL+C to quit)
 ```

-Please note that incentive-provider container connects to the docker network trias-extractor_offer-enhancer-net.
+Please note that the Incentive provider container connects to the docker network trias-extractor_offer-enhancer-net.
 to be able to communicate with other modules.
 Hence, this network must be established prior to running the incentive-provider
 container.
-Such network is created when the trias-extractor is launched in the docker environment.
+Such a network is created when the trias-extractor is launched in the docker environment.

 ## Requesting Incentive provider
-Example of the curl command to receive a JSON file with information about the incentives associate with the travel offers included in the request which is identified by  < request_id >:
+Example of the curl command to receive a JSON file with information about the incentives associated with the travel offers included in the request, which is identified by  < request_id >:
 ```bash
 curl -X GET "http://127.0.0.1:5011/incentive_provider/?request_id=< request_id >"
 ```

 Example of the returned JSON file:
 ```JSON
 {
     "36e5c5b9-b434-40c4-8017-9ec79578813a": {